Meter Docs

 Meter uses an account-based system, rather than the UTXO based method that Bitcoin uses.
 However, this difference only amounts to a small change that needs to be made in the configuration.

-Follow this guide on installing and configuring your ASICs.
+Follow on installing and configuring your ASICs.

 The Meter Solo Mining Pool